GraemeMalcolm/AI-102/instructions/00-Setup.md

 ## Bot Framework Emulator

-Follow the instructions at https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md to diwnload and install the latest stable version of the Bot Framework Emulator for your operating system.
+Follow the instructions at https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md to download and install the latest stable version of the Bot Framework Emulator for your operating system.

 ## Bot Framework Composer